 3.- Hanoi and Saigon Have Different Histories

-Because north and south Vietnam have separate countries, they also have separate histories.
+Because North and South Vietnam have separate countries, they also have separate histories.
 The French ruled their Indochine empire from Hanoi.
 Southern Vietnam produced a lot of rubber.

-Throughout the history of Vietnam, north and south Vietnam did not always share the same history, rulers, or even culture.
 To discover more about the history of Vietnam, you can read the blog A Brief History of Vietnam, What You Should Know Before You Go by clicking here.
 To learn more about life in Vietnam after the Vietnam War, you can read Vietnam After the War, What You Need to Know by clicking here.

 4. – The Vietnamese Language in Hanoi and Saigon Is Different